masoudrostami/git-exercise/README.md

-Foraminifera is a microfossil is living in deep ocean
+Foraminifera is a microfossil is living in deep ocean and are great indicator of past environment condition.